 Among the Priya Narma Sakhas- Madhumangala, Bhadrasena, Sridama and Subala are foremost.

 Just like in the sakhas of higher-age-groups, each Sakha follows the commandments of their respective authority among the principal 4.

 Similarly the Sakhas of this division fall obey 3 of these, since the 4rth one, Madhumangala is an Avadhoota (renunciant).

 Sridama and Subala are the sons of Sri Vrishabhanu Baba.

 All the Sakhas from Barasana accept the followership of any one of these two.

 All Sakhas regard Bhadrasena as their Commander-in-chief.

-It is Bhadra who administers the Sakha troops, this is what is said, but in reality, Bhadra has to only attend to Krishna.
+It is Bhadra who administers the Sakha troops, this is what is said, but in reality, Bhadra is the one who attends to Krishna.